< Back to blog

 2. Consolidate sales, inventory, and KPIs in one dashboard—updated in real time.

-3. Automate approvals, reminders, and e-commerce imports with no-code workflows.
+3. Automate approvals, reminders, and e-commerce imports with custom workflows.

 4. Scale from two companies to twenty without migrating to a pricey ERP.